kondim23/nlp-dl-tweet-classification/rnn-model/rnn-model-report.md

 | ![RNN model performance](img/49.png) | ![DNN model performance](../dnn-model/img/model-emb.png) |

 **Summary:**
-- The DNN-Embeddings model from Project 2 outperformed the RNN model in this context.
+- The DNN-Embeddings model outperformed the RNN model in this context.
 - More complex architectures do not always guarantee better results; model selection should be data-driven.
 - Further improvements may be possible with advanced architectures (e.g., BERT) or enhanced class balancing techniques.